carloshellin/FlashPunk/_posts/2000-01-01-setting-up-flashdevelop.md

 }
 {% endhighlight %}

-Now we’ll call a special top-level ActionScript function called trace() which is used for reading information into the debugger.
-We’ll tell our program to trace the text “Hello World!”, like so:
+Now we'll call a special top-level ActionScript function called trace() which is used for reading information into the debugger.
+We'll tell our program to trace the text "Hello World!", like so:

 {% highlight actionscript %}
 package